Iraqi Parliament Votes To Expel U.S. Troops From Country In Wake Of Soleimani Strike

 In response, Iran's foreign minister, Mohammad Javad Zarif, said targeting Iranian cultural sites would be a war crime.
 "Whether kicking or screaming, [the] end of US malign presence in West Asia has begun," Zarif tweeted.

-In an interview with NPR on Sunday, retired general David Petraeus said "it is impossible to overstate the importance" of the U.S. killing Soleimani, saying the major question now is how Iran will retaliate, likely, he said through the country's proxy forces.
+In an interview with NPR on Sunday, retired general David Petraeus, the architect of the U.S. surge in Iraq, said "it is impossible to overstate the importance" of the U.S. killing Soleimani, saying the major question now is how Iran will retaliate, likely, he said through the country's proxy forces.

 "Iran is not in the strongest of positions, given the sanctions, dismal economy and widespread Iranian popular unrest," Petraeus said.
 "I tend to think it is more likely that we will see a variety of proxy attacks," he said.
 "And Iran has a lot of proxies throughout the region, thanks to the efforts of Qassem Soleimani."

-"There's no question that the tensions have been dramatically increased as a result of this action," Petraeus said. " ...
+Petraeus added: "There's no question that the tensions have been dramatically increased as a result of this action ...
 This is clearly heading in a very bad direction.
 Make no mistake about it: There will be losses on all sides if this escalates further."